Preventive Dentistry in Southeast Springfield, MO

-Patient education matters to our practice because we know that an educated patient is one who tends to take better care of their oral health.
-Our entire team is happy to take the time needed during your appointment to answer questions you might have about caring for your teeth.
-When treatment is recommended, we want to ensure that you feel entirely comfortable with it.
+Patient education matters to us at White Smiles Family Dental because we know that an educated patient is one who tends to take better care of their oral health.
+Our entire dental team is happy to take the time needed during your appointment to answer questions you might have about caring for your teeth.
+When we recommend treatment, we want to ensure that you feel entirely comfortable with it.

 There is nothing like a dental cleaning to make your mouth feel incredibly fresh and clean.
-A thorough dental cleaning from one of our hygienists means teeth not only feel great but they look great because cleaning eliminates some of the surface stains from teeth.
+A thorough dental cleaning from one of our hygienists helps your mouth feel fresh.
+It also improves your smile because it eliminates some of the surface stains from dental enamel.

 During a dental cleaning you can expect: